 Hold on tight as I show you how you can spend 4 weeks in Australia and see the best of the East Coast Australia as a first-time traveller!

 Before you fly to Australia

 Before you go to Australia, take a look at my list of 17 things you need to know before travelling to Australia.
 I included useful information about Australia, including applying for ETA and other helpful information you might want to know.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.

-Here is a quick summary of all the cities you will visit in one month in Australia:
+Here is a quick summary of all the places you will visit in 4 weeks in Australia:

 - Day 1-3: Melbourne

 - Day 9-10: Byron Bay

 - Day 15-17: Brisbane